remix-run/remix-website/data/posts/fog-of-war.md

 <img alt="Fog of War network diagram with eager discovery" src="/blog-images/posts/fog-of-war/fow-eager.png" class="m-auto w-4/5 border rounded-md shadow" />

-Instead of waiting for a link to be clicked to discover routes, we can eagerly do this based on the links rendered on the page - which represents the paths the user could potentially go next.
-Remix batches up all rendered links and makes a single `fetch` call to the Remix server to get back the routes required to that set of links.
+Instead of waiting for a link to be clicked to discover routes, we can eagerly do this based on which links are rendered, since links represent the potential paths the user could go to next.
+Remix batches up all rendered links and makes a single `fetch` call to the Remix server to get back the routes required by that set of links.
 If we do this as soon as those links are rendered, then it's highly likely those routes will be discovered and added to the route tree before the user has had time to find and click their chosen link.
-If we patch these in before a link is clicked, then the Remix behavior won't have changed _at all_ - even though we're shipping only the matched routes on initial load.
+If we patch these in before a link is clicked, then the Remix behavior won't have changed _at all_—even though we're shipping only the matched routes on initial load.

-If we combine this eager discovery with the `<Link prefetch>` optimization above - we can still achieve instantaneous navigation!
+If we combine this eager discovery with the `<Link prefetch>` optimization above, we can still achieve instantaneous navigation!

 <img alt="Fog of War network diagram with eager discovery" src="/blog-images/posts/fog-of-war/fow-eager-prefetch.png" class="m-auto w-4/5 border rounded-md shadow" />

-It's also worth noting that because this is all just an optimization, the application works fine without it - just a bit slower because of the network waterfall.
-So if a user _does_ click that link within the short amount of time it takes to patch it into the manifest, then that link navigation will encounter the waterfall.
-This is like like `<Link prefetch>` where if the prefetch doesn't complete in time, the fetch happens on click and the user sees a spinner during the navigation.
-It's also worth noting that a route only has to be discovered once per session. subsequent navigations to the same route won't require a discovery step.
+It's also worth noting that because this is all just an optimization, the application works fine without it—just a bit slower because of the network waterfall.
+So if a user _does_ click that link within the short amount of time it takes to patch the manifest, then that link navigation will encounter the waterfall.
+This is like `<Link prefetch>` where if the prefetch doesn't complete in time, the fetch happens on click and the user sees a spinner during the navigation.
+It's also worth noting that a route only has to be discovered once per session.
+Subsequent navigations to the same route won't require a discovery step.

 ## Visual Explanation

-Lets take a step back and see how this looks from a more visual "route tree" standpoint.
+Let's take a step back and see how this looks from a more visual "route tree" standpoint.
 Let's look at the current state" of Remix today, where the full manifest is shipped on initial load.

-In the below route tree, the red dots are the actively rendered route, and the white area conveys that routes the manifest knows about (all of them in the current state):
+In the below route tree, the red dots represent the actively rendered route, and the white area is the route manifest, which contains all possible routes:

 <img alt="Route tree showing the entire manifest without Fog of War enabled" src="/blog-images/posts/fog-of-war/tree-1.png" class="m-auto w-4/5 border rounded-md shadow" />